 Explanation-

-In a household, there is a modem supplied with the connection to a particular internet supply provider (ISP).
+In a household, there is a modem supplied with the connection to a particular internet Service Provider (ISP).
 It has 4 lights on it.
 Two for the DNS Server (DSL) and two for the Internet.
 If the light is on in both the sections, we are able to use the internet on the computer.
 However, if the DNS light is off, we say that ‘internet connectivity is down from the back end’ and no internet is supplied to our homes.
 If the Internet light is off, we say that ‘machine/modem particularly has some technical issues’.

 The similar is the situation here.